semmypurewal/BeginningJavaScript/06-arrays/readme.md

 4. Generalize the previous solution into a function called `containsValueNTimes` so that it can check for a value an arbitrary number of times.

-5. Write a function called `isCapitalized` that accepts a string and returns `true` if the first letter is a capital letter.
-How can you determine that?
-Remember that you can use strings in comparisons in the same way that you can use numbers, and the ordering is alphabetical (with capital letters having lower values than their lower-case counterparts).

-6. Write a function called `containsNVowels` that accepts a number, `n`, and a string and returns true if a string contains at least `n` vowels.

 7. Write a function called `atLeastOneEven` that returns `true` if at least one of the numbers in the array is even, false otherwise.